 0 Normal operation.
-1 The PC Card -SPKR pin will be used to drive IRQ12 if Drive LED Enable (see page 53) is set.
+1 The PC Card -SPKR pin will be used to drive IRQ12 if Drive LED Enable (see "Bit 4 - Drive LED Enable" on page 73) is set.

-This bit changes the function of the BVD2/-SPKR/-LED pin (see page 20) from digital speaker input to disk status LED input.
+This bit changes the function of the BVD2/-SPKR/-LED pin (see Table 2 on page 20) from digital speaker input to disk status LED input.
 When in I/O Card Interface mode or ATA mode, setting this bit to '1' reconfigures the BVD2/-SPKR/-LED input pin to serve as a -LED input from the socket.

-NOTE: This bit should be set to '0' if in Memory Card Interface mode.
+Note: This bit should be set to '0' if in Memory Card Interface mode.